blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 2. **Simulate a lid open.** Release the actuator (or open the lid) and leave it released until the next poll fires.
 The pin rises to HIGH, creating the LOW→HIGH transition the firmware detects as a lid-open event.
 The serial monitor should print `[open] compartment=N (DAY) day_mask=0bXXXXXXX`.
 3. **Verify in Notehub.** Confirm the corresponding `pill_open.qo` event appears in the **Events** tab within roughly two minutes (up to 30-second poll latency + cellular session establishment).

-If the actuator is pressed and released before the next poll fires, no event is generated — both transitions resolve within the same interval and the firmware observes no net change.
+If the actuator is pressed and released before the next poll fires, no event is generated; both transitions resolve within the same interval and the firmware observes no net change.
 This is expected behavior, not a fault.

 **Quick continuity check (no Notehub required).** Use a multimeter on the pin header or watch serial output while manually pressing and releasing the switch actuator: pressing it should pull the pin to ~0 V; releasing it should let the pin float to ~3.3 V (internal pull-up active).
 If the result is reversed, check for these common causes: wrong header pin, NO and NC terminals swapped, missing ground connection, actuator not engaging the lid properly, or internal pull-up not active — verify against the wiring table in §4.